The 7 best motorhome awnings on the market

 3. Vango Airhub Hexaway II Tall drive-away motorhome awning, £820

 Pitching time got you down?
-This inflatable drive-away motorhome awning can be set up in just 10 minutes, making it the most convenient option on our list.
+This inflatable drive-away motorhome awning can be set up in 10 minutes, making it perhaps the most convenient option on our list.

-The skylight windows are a nice touch, as they make the most of the natural light during the day and allow for stargazing at night, giving you the ultimate camping experience from the comfort of your own space.
+The skylight windows are a nice touch, as they allow you to make the most of the natural light during the day and stargaze at night, giving you the ultimate camping experience from the comfort of your own space.

-Tailgate awnings are ideal for smaller motorhomes, campervans, or those shopping on a budget.
+Tailgate awnings are ideal for smaller motorhomes, campervans, or those shopping on a tighter budget.

-This model from Outdoor Revolution is particularly versatile, as it comes with twin piping that allows it to fit to different rails or wind-out awnings, and it can even be used as a drive-away awning.
+This model from Outdoor Revolution is particularly versatile, as it comes with twin piping, allowing it to fit to different rails or wind-out awnings.
+It can even be used as a drive-away awning.

-It comes with the option to add a two-person inner tent sold separately but is useful if you’re travelling as a family or want to invite guests along on your trip.
+It also comes with the option to add a two-person inner tent (sold separately).
+This is useful if you’re travelling as a family or want to invite guests along on your trip.

 The only downside to this awning is that it’s designed for use during the warmer months, so you’ll want to look elsewhere if you’re camping in autumn or winter.
-However, it has a sewn-in groundsheet, which is useful for keeping your space comfortable and insect-free.
+However, it does have a sewn-in groundsheet, which is useful for keeping your space comfortable and insect-free.

 This wind-out model from Fiamma is a contender for the title of best motorhome awning thanks to its convenient nature.